At only 3.6g net carbs, this is the fantastic No-Bake Sugar-Free Mint Cheesecake that will curb your sweet cravings AND stay on track.

-Come to think of it, this mint cheesecake would also make a great low-carb dessert to celebrate on St Patrick’s day!
+Come to think of it, this mint cheesecake would also make a great low-carb dessert to celebrate St Patrick’s day!
 It’s great to know that celebrations can still be enjoyed with healthy food that looks and tastes amazing.

-With many of my previous no-bake cheesecakes, I often use boxed sugar-free jelly/jello as a convenient way to easily substitute for refined sugar or needing to add gelatine and flavouring.
+With many of my previous no-bake cheesecakes, I often use boxed sugar-free jelly/jello as a convenient way to easily substitute for refined sugar or need to add gelatine and flavouring.
 This is a wonderful quick and easy way to make cheesecakes for beginners.

 However, as I refine and improve my recipes, I have moved away from the boxed jelly/jello.
 I now prefer to take a few extra minutes by sourcing gelatine, sweeteners I know I can trust, and flavouring I love.

 This is my preference which I don’t expect everyone to follow, especially if you are a beginner with cheesecake recipes or want the added convenience of using boxed jello/jelly.